 The Latin translation of the word “hibernation” is “to pass the winter,” and many animals will enter a state of hibernation lasting many weeks or months.
 Black bears, for example, have a hibernation season that begins in November and ends in March.

 In the months before hibernation, warm-blooded animals will often feed to build up their fat reserves.
 They can then use this fat as a source of energy during hibernation.
-Animals that have adapted to hibernate will store a type of fat called “brown fat.”
+Animals adapted to hibernate will store a type of fat called “brown fat.”
 This is useful as animals utilize brown fat at a slow rate to maintain their low body temperature, and their fat reserves will last far longer.

 The hummingbird enters a state of torpor every night to conserve energy.
 Due to their tiny size, they would have to wake every couple of hours through the night to feed to survive.
 Instead, they use torpor to lower their body temperature, meaning they can enter a deep sleep during the night and not need to feed.